 The request was highly unusual – but then, so was the occasion.
 Humans were going to attempt to set foot on the moon, something unthinkable just a few decades earlier.

-This year, we celebrate the 50-year anniversary of the Apollo 11 mission, a historic space expedition that Nestlé supported by drawing on its expertise in nutrition and food manufacturing.
+A little more than 50 years ago, Nestlé supported the historic Apollo 11 space expedition by drawing on its expertise in nutrition and food manufacturing.

 Crumbs are a definite no-no in space.
 They are not only a nuisance – floating around in weightlessness in the space capsule – they are also a hazard: they can get into the eyes of astronauts, or worse, find their way into electrical panels, where they could start a fire.
 (That explains why, to this day, bread is banned on the International Space Station.)